leogarcialp/leogarcialp/README.md

  **I'm currently building projects to show in my portfolio.** My professional goal is to be a high level Full Stack MERN Developer  and then jump to mobile apps development with React Native.

-Skills: HTML5 / CSS3 / Bootstrap / JavaScript / Git
+Skills: HTML5 / CSS3 / Bootstrap / Tailwind / JavaScript / Git

 - 🌱 I’m currently learning JavaScript